ThirdAILabs/Demos/README.md

 Each of the demo notebooks will walk you through different aspects of the BOLT engine.

 <ul>
+<li><strong>TextClassifier.ipynb</strong> will show you how to get near SOTA accuracy on most text classification via a plug and play classifier at any given budget   (everything autotuned).</li>
+<li><strong>TabularClassifier.ipynb</strong> will show you how to get near SOTA accuracy on most tabular dataset classification via a plug and play classifier at any given budget (everything autotuned).</li>
 <li><strong>DocSearch.ipynb</strong> will show you how to use your own dataset (or one of the provided datasets) to create a simple document + query embedding model.</li>
 <li><strong>SentimentAnalysis.ipynb</strong> will take you throught the process of creating a network to use during sparse training and sparse inference with the goal of predicting positive/negative sentiment.
 </ul>

 <p align="right">(<a href="#top">back to top</a>)</p>